Intervening Acts and Remoteness Lecture

 It is not enough for a harm to be merely caused by a defendant.
 It is also a requirement that the causal link between defendant action and claimant harm is sufficiently close, before a valid claim can be made (this is sometimes referred to as 'legal causation'.)

 Fortunately, the law has now developed to demand that damage must be foreseeable before it is actionable.
-See The Wagon Mound(No. 1)
+See The Wagon Mound (No. 1).

 Case in Focus: Overseas Tankship (UK) Ltd v Morts Dock and Engineering Co Ltd (The Wagon Mound) (No. 1) [1961] AC 388

 The defendants negligently leaked some oil into Sydney harbour from their tanker.
-This oil then drifted to the claimant’s wharf, where it mixed with various flotsam, including some cotton wadding.
-Welding was taking place on the wharf, and so the claimants sought assurances that it was okay for them to continue, and received these assurances (oil in this form is usually non-flammable).
-However, sparks from the welding did in fact ignite the oil-soaked cotton wadding, causing a fire which spread to two ships and the damaging the wharf itself.
+This oil then drifted to the claimant's wharf, where it mixed with various flotsam, including some cotton wadding.
+Welding was taking place on the wharf, and so the claimants sought assurances that it was safe for them to continue, and received these assurances (oil in this form is usually non-flammable).
+However, sparks from the welding did in fact ignite the oil-soaked cotton wadding, causing a fire which spread to two ships and damaged the wharf itself.

-It was ruled that the defendants were not liable for the damage - it was not reasonably foreseeable that the oil would catch fire (it was only the unlucky combination of cotton wadding floating in the harbour which caused the fire).
+It was ruled that the defendants were not liable for the fire damage - it was not reasonably foreseeable that the oil would catch fire (it was only the unlucky combination of cotton wadding floating in the harbour which caused the fire).

 As such, in order for a valid claim to be made there must be a duty, a breach, factual causation, and, as per The Wagon Mound (No. 1), the harm must be foreseeable (or rather, it must not be too remote.)
 However, the concept of foreseeability has been further refined in a number of cases, as detailed below.